luis198327/olympics-quiz-game/README.md

 Once the game quesiton limit has been reached, it will display the users score, and the ability to restart the quiz, taking you back to the home page.

+Following feedback on my MS1 project, I have also embeded a 404 error message in the event that the scoring doesnt work or correctly calculates.

 ### Skeleton
 I used wireframes to put together a very basic mock-up of the site based on a desktop/tablet and mobile devices.
 This did develop during the project as my understanding of JavaScript progressed.
 I was going to keep it to 2 html pages, but found it easier to creare a third page for the results page separately.
+A fourth page has also been added (404 error), but this should not be visible providing the code works fine.

 The wireframe can be found <<insert wireframe>>.